DigiKrafting/blender_addon_substance_painter/README.md

 - Autosave before export option.
 - Use Relative Paths option.
 - Creates nodes for Unreal Engine Textures. * (On detection of OcclusionRoughnessMetallic texture)
+- Optional Height Maps (Combines Height and Normal maps using the Bump Node, use with care, see screenshots below)

 ## Selected Mesh